xAn-x/Notes/Web Dev/JS/Frontend Dev/01-JavaScript/01- JavaScript Basic.md

 8. `Hoisting in JS:` Hoisting in JavaScript is a mechanism where variable and function declarations are moved to the top of their containing scope during the compilation phase, before the code is executed.
 This means that regardless of where variables and functions are declared within a scope, they are conceptually moved to the top of their scope during execution.

-	However, it's important to note that only the declarations are hoisted, not the initializations or assignments.
+	However, it's important to note that **only the declarations are hoisted, not the initializations or assignments**.
 Let's break down hoisting for variables and functions:

 	1. **Variable Hoisting**:
 	   - Variable declarations (using `var`, `let`, or `const`) are hoisted to the top of their containing scope.